 Q: How do you suggest we keep “social distance” from employees?

 A: Thankfully, the messaging from the medical organization is clear here.
 Recommendations: schedule one employee at a time to avoid having a group to test at once.
 Schedule employees by leaving a “buffer” between them; 15 minutes between patients is recommended.
-If using SHOEBOX, disinfect the iPad and the headphones prior to the employee walking in and getting the test ready for them.
-Employees can complete a full test with the administrator being at a minimum of 6 feet away.
+If using SHOEBOX, disinfect the iPad and the headphones before the employee walks in and gets the test ready for them.
+Employees can complete a full test with the administrator being a minimum of 6 feet away.
 Ask the employee to wipe their headphones and iPad down with disinfecting wipes prior to leaving, after which you can clean them more thoroughly.
-Pre-arrival screening to ensure patients are not exhibiting signs of illness can also be done by phone or email.
+Pre-arrival screening to ensure patients are not exhibiting signs of an illness can also be done by phone or email.

 Q: If I need to continue testing, how should I proceed?